eastmountaincode/portfolio/Shapes Album (Java - MVC)/README.md

 WEB VIEW

-If the parsed argument specify that a web view should be made, a new web view is constructor with Features and a String which is the name of the html file that should be created.
+If the parsed arguments specify that a web view should be made, a new web view is constructed with Features and a string which is the name of the html file that should be created.
 The web view essentially creates an html file based on what is in the model.
 For each snapshot, each shape is added to the html file using SVG tags.
 The resultant html file will be created in the resources package.

 NOTES FOR USING .JAR FILE